dart-lang/language/working/augmentation-libraries/feature-specification.md

 ```

 This means that instead of creating a new type declaration, the augmentation
-modifies a corresponding declaration in the main library or one of its other
+modifies a corresponding declaration in the augmented library or one of its
-augmentations.
+other augmentations.

 All the keywords (other than `augment`) must be identical between the original
 declaration and the augmentation.
 This is to ensure that looking at either one